POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. **How do I start a basic population synthesis simulation with POSYDON?**
-    - Answer: Start with the :ref:`binary population synthesis guide <binary-pop-syn>` to learn how to run POSYDON.
+    Start with the :ref:`binary population synthesis guide <binary-pop-syn>` to learn how to run POSYDON.

 2. **I'm getting an error when using the** ``where`` **parameter in the** ``select`` **function**